-Project Status – Draft 1 Consultation - Closed
+Project Status - Draft 2 Validation - Closed

-Draft 1 of the Training Package Products was available for comment on the SkillsIQ Online Feedback Forum.
-A Consultation Guide summarising the proposed changes is also available to download from that page.
+Draft 2 of the Training Package Products was available for comment on the SkillsIQ Online Feedback Forum.
+A Validation Guide summarising the proposed changes was also available to download from that page.
 To access the Feedback Forum, please click here

 Please click here